Dean Delany: Return to Shelbourne

 On 7 March 2008, Delany played his first match for Shelbourne since 2006 in a 0–0 draw against Dundalk.
-He played in all 36 of Shelbourne's league matches in his first season back with the club and helped the "Reds" concede the fewest goals in the First Division, just 25 securing his position in division 1 team of the year.
+He played in all 36 of Shelbourne's league matches in his first season back with the club.
+He helped the "Reds" concede the fewest goals in the First Division, just 25, securing his position in Division 1 Team of the Year.
 Shelbourne were narrowly denied promotion after a goal in the last minute of added-time in the final league game against Limerick gave Dundalk the First Division Championship and the accompanying promotion to the Premier Division.

-Delany was yet again Shelbourne's first choice goalkeeper in 2009, playing in all but one league match and winning a place on the PFAI First Division Team of the Year.
-The "Shels" finished runners-up in the league and qualified for a promotion play-off with Sporting Fingal, which Fingal won 2–1, a slight consolation for him that year was that he was again voted in division 1 team of the year.
-The following season Delany fended off competition from Steve Williams, and kept goal as the club won the 2010 Leinster Senior Cup; he kept a clean sheet in the final against Bray Wanderers.
-He retained his first team place in 2011 ahead of new signing Paul Skinner, as the "Reds" won promotion as First Division runners-up; the league was extremely tight, as just three points separated the top four teams.
+Delany was yet again Shelbourne's first-choice goalkeeper in 2009, playing in all but one league match and winning a place on the PFAI First Division Team of the Year.
+The "Shels" finished runners-up in the league and qualified for a promotion play-off with Sporting Fingal, which Fingal won 2–1, a slight consolation for him that year was that he was again voted in division 1 Team of the Year.
+The following season Delany fended off competition from Steve Williams and kept goal as the club won the 2010 Leinster Senior Cup; he kept a clean sheet in the final against Bray Wanderers.
+He retained his first-team place in 2011 ahead of new signing Paul Skinner, as the "Reds" won promotion as First Division runners-up; the league was extremely tight, as just three points separated the top four teams.
 He also played in the FAI Cup final at the Aviva Stadium, where his side lost out to Sligo Rovers in the penalty shoot-out following a 1–1 draw.

 Bohemians

-On 20 December 2012, Delany was one of 20 players to sign up with Aaron Callaghan's Bohemian for the 2013 campaign.
-Dean was ever present during "Bohs" league campaign, featuring in all 33 games and he signed a new one-year contract at the close of that season to keep him at the club until the end of 2014.
-Bohemian finished fifth in 2015, an improvement of two places on the 2014 campaign.
+On 20 December 2012, Delany was one of 20 players to sign up with Aaron Callaghan's Bohemians for the 2013 campaign.
+Dean was ever-present during "Bohs" league campaign, featuring in all 33 games.
+He signed a new one-year contract at the close of that season to keep him at the club until the end of 2014.
+Bohemian finished fifth in 2015, improving two places from the 2014 campaign.
 They finished eighth in the 2016 campaign.

 Third spell at Shelbourne

 Delany joined Shelbourne for a third spell for the 2017 season.
-He made 27 appearances as Owen Heary's Shelbourne posted a fourth-place finish and won his third Leinster Senior Cup as Shelbourne beat Dundalk 4–2 after extra-time at Oriel Park.
+He made 27 appearances as Owen Heary's Shelbourne posted a fourth-place finish and won his third Leinster Senior Cup as Shelbourne beat Dundalk 4–2 after extra time at Oriel Park.
 He was named on the PFAI First Division Team of the Year for the 2018 season, having made 28 league appearances throughout the year.
 Shelbourne qualified for the play-offs, losing out Drogheda United on penalties at the semi-final stage.
-He left Shelbourne after their First Division title winning 2019 season.
+He left Shelbourne after their First Division title-winning 2019 season.